nipunarambukkanage/gpu_stable_fluids/README.md

 This is CUDA-inspired, not a CUDA runtime.
 A normal web page cannot execute `.cu` kernels, call cuBLAS/cuFFT, inspect CUDA occupancy counters, or use NVIDIA-only warp intrinsics.
 The actual implementation is WGSL/WebGPU so it remains portable across supported browser GPUs.
 The exact concept mapping and a native CUDA porting sketch are in [docs/CUDA_TO_WEBGPU.md](docs/CUDA_TO_WEBGPU.md).

-See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for the resource graph and recovery lifecycle.
+See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for the resource graph and recovery lifecycle. `src/main.js` remains the composition root so the zero-build browser runtime has one owner for pass ordering, while configuration and optional profiling are independently reusable modules.

 ## Numerical conventions